GuyPardo/nockit-sim-new/non linear solver/readme.txt

-This is the August 2021 version of the non-linear NOCKIT simulation. the  "main" script: main_single_freq.m and works in three steps:
+This is the August 2021 version of the non-linear NOCKIT simulation. the  "main" script: main_single_freq_NL.m works in three steps:
 (1) define a graph object representing the network, (2) solve for the graph , and finally (3) read solution and plot. in the following I will describe in more detail each of these stages.

 step 1: constructing the graph:
 	a. loading the designed geometrical parameters into a struct named nockit_params
-	b. using the fucntion get_nockit_graph_fit to create the digraph object G. that includes all the relevant information of the problem, including boundary conditions.
+	b. using the fucntion get_nockit_graph_fit_NL to create the digraph object G. that includes all the relevant information of the problem, including boundary conditions.
 	c.
-The function get_nockit_graph_fit accepts as two arguments. one is the struct nockit_paramns, and the other is a vector X of length 5 that defines how to change the parameters according to a fitting proccess.
+The function get_nockit_graph_fit_NL accepts three arguments: one is the struct nockit_params, the second is a vector X of length 5 that defines how to change the parameters according to a fitting proccess.
-	    I explain more about the fitting process later on. d .the fucntion get_nockit_graph_fit also returns a struct called derived, that stores the derived parameters like traces\couplers admittance etc.
+	  (  I explain more about the fitting process later on). the third is the input signal amplitude (in volts). d .the fucntion get_nockit_graph_fit_NL also returns a struct called derived, that stores the derived parameters like traces\couplers admittance etc.

 step 2: solving:
 	a.  the function process_graph_NL extracts all the relevant information from G and stores it in a struct graph_data.
-This is important for the frequency scans to reduce the runtime as matlab reads information from the struct much faster thn
+This is important for the frequency scans etc to reduce the runtime as matlab reads information from the struct much faster then from the digraph object
 	b. the function solve_graph_NL recives the struct graph_data as an input and returns the *linear* solutions t_edges and r_edges. both are complex vectors of length G.numedges.
 	c. the function solve_graph_NL_envelope runs the previous function several times (determined by the input variable "iterations"), and iteratively solves the non-linear problem. the input boolean "plot_iterations" decides whether to plot convergence plots.